fleetdm/fleet/handbook/community.md

 4. If available through the ordering process, add a thank you note for their contribution and "Feel free to tag us on Twitter."

-## Community rituals
+## Rituals

-The following rituals are engaged in by the  directly responsible individual (DRI) and at the frequency specified for the ritual.
+The following table lists the Community group's rituals, frequency, and Directly Responsible Individual (DRI).

 | Ritual                       | Frequency                | Description                                         | DRI               |
 |:-----------------------------|:-----------------------------|:----------------------------------------------------|-------------------|